Delhi govt to redevelop five markets to make them 'world class', says Kejriwal | Science-Environment

 The chief minister said the redevelopment will not only enhance footfall and business at these markets but will also help in generating employment.

+''Delhi's markets will tread towards the path of progress with a new identity and redevelopment that will help generate more business and employment. ''We plan to generate 20 lakh employment opportunities under the Rozgaar Budget and are working day and night to fulfil our goal,'' the statement quoted Kejriwal as saying.

-He also said that in the redevelopment plan, roads of markets will be strengthened, sewer lines and water lines will be streamlined along with beautification of the markets.
+He also said as part of the redevelopment plan, the markets will be beautified, roads will be refurbished, and sewer and water lines will be streamlined.

-On April 22, the government had given an advertisement inviting applications from market associations for redevelopment of markets.
-As many as 49 traders' associations from 33 markets showed interest, he said.
+On April 22, the government had put up an advertisement inviting applications from market associations for the redevelopment of markets.
+As many as 49 traders' associations from 33 markets showed interest, the chief minister said.

 The selection committee had representatives from the School of Planning and Architecture, Public Works Department, Delhi Jal Board and two traders' associations, he said.

-The panel was headed by the chief project manager of Delhi Tourism and Transport Development Corporation.
+The panel was headed by the chief project manager of the Delhi Tourism and Transport Development Corporation (DTTDC).

 According to the Delhi government, Rs 100 crore has been allocated for the programme in the 2022-23 financial year and it is estimated that 1.5 lakh job opportunities would be created through the initiative.